Consensys/orchestrate-quick-start/README.md

 npm run up
 ```

-> IMPORTANT: In case of running in a production environment, please ensure you generate your own certificate and private keys, using for instance `openssl`
+> IMPORTANT: In case of running in a production environment, please ensure you generate your own
+> certificate and private keys, using for instance `openssl`.

 ### Generate JWT token